Skip to Main Content

 Centipedes can have over 100 legs, which they use to creep and crawl in your basement.
 If they’re large enough, centipedes can bite humans causing a painful sting.
 They take shelter in your home in search of moisture and darkness.

-If you’re dealing with an infestation, pest control is your best bet for immediate relief.
 But the buck doesn’t stop there.
 Pests aren’t a satellite issue—if they’re flocking to your basement, it’s because you have major moisture issues that need to be fixed.
 If you want to get rid of pests in your home and keep it that way, you’ll need to make your basement an unattractive place for pests.
 Otherwise, you’ll end up making multiple calls to pest control over time.

 Check out the below tips and solutions you can use to turn your basement into a place where pests won’t go.